jennguyen1/nhuyhoa/_posts/2015-10-21-Regression-Interpret-Coef.md

 ## 1 1.462
 {% endhighlight %}

-The other coefficients represent the expected difference in Y between the X category and the baseline category.
-The corresponding test measures whether the expected value of Y for the X category and the baseline are significantly different from 0.
+The other coefficients represent the expected difference in Y between the specified category and the baseline category.
+The corresponding test measures whether the expected value of Y for the specified category and the baseline are significantly different from 0.

 {% highlight r %}